gjavier21/mock-file-method/README.md

 A public library of reusable AI prompt templates (mock files) for teams and thinkers.
 # 🧠 Mock File Method
 **A public library of reusable AI prompt templates (mock files) for teams and thinkers**
-Co-authored by: Gerardo | Tier IV Architect
+Co-authored by: Gerardo J. Lebron Morales | Tier IV Architect

 ---